tonywang1990/TinySQL-implementation/README.md

 To make, simply type:
 make

+Available test cases are located in directory "testbench".
-To use TinySQL to read input file, type:
-./Tiny [file name]
+To use TinySQL to read input file, type: ./Tiny [file name] e.g. ./Tiny TinySQL_linux_updated.txt

-To have some fun, try Interacitve mode:
+To have some fun, try Interacitve mode:  ./Tiny
-./Tiny